 Making mojitos with white rum is essential to ensure the flavor and color are just right.
 The best rum in my opinion for crowd-pleasing mojitos is Bacardi.
 Fresh limes, mint leaves, sugar, and something bubbling bring it all together for the best mojito recipe ever.

 Mojitos are Perfect for Parties

-Making mojitos by the pitcher is not only the best way to keep people happy at a party, but they are also a host/hostesses dream cocktail recipe.
-These taste better the longer the flavor infuse together so making a pitcher of mojitos ahead of time is ideal.
+Making mojitos by the pitcher is not only the best way to keep people happy at a party, but they are also a host/hostesses' dream cocktail recipe.
+These taste better the longer the flavor infuses together so making a pitcher of mojitos ahead of time is ideal.
 That way there is one less thing to worry about when guests arrive.
 Just add club soda, stir, and pour.
 Keep refrigerated between filling glasses to keep the rum cocktail chilled.

 When the weather gets hot, these are great when you are entertaining outside.
 The best rum cocktail recipe for barbecues and when you are grilling with friends.
 You can even make more than one flavor of mojitos to offer everyone some delicious and fun choices.
 Everyone will be happy and have a wonderful cocktail.

 How to Customize Your Mojitos with Other Flavors

 - Instead of limes, replace with one cup of your favorite fresh fruit

 - Mojitos are great with strawberry, raspberries, peach, watermelon, pineapple, or mango